centrifuge/documentation/docs/use/setup-wallet/index.md

 View your account balance directly on the [portal](https://polkadot.js.org/apps/?rpc=wss://fullnode.centrifuge.io) or by looking up the account using [Subscan](https://centrifuge.subscan.io).
 The portal provides basic information on the account, and for more information on your account, balance, and transfer history, you can use the Centrifuge [block explorer](https://centrifuge.subscan.io) by Subscan.

 **Note**
-The Centrifuge Ledger app supports all transaction types except for the following:
+The Centrifuge Ledger app does not support all transactions.
-Large batch transactions

 ### Send Centrifuge tokens (CFG) using your Ledger device
 1. Navigate to Accounts in the [portal](https://polkadot.js.org/apps/?rpc=wss://fullnode.centrifuge.io).
 Select *send* to the right of the account you wish to send CFG from.